 3.5 ounces = 100 grammes

-Although it helps to have a set of standard measuring cups it is not essential: any glass or cup or tin that holds 1/4 of a litre or 1/4 of a quart can be used as the equivalent of 1 cup.
-Teaspoons are fairly standard and can constitute one’s measure.
+Although it helps to have a set of standard measuring cups, it is not essential: any glass or cup or tin that holds 1/4 of a litre or 1/4 of a quart can be used as the equivalent of 1 cup.
+Teaspoons are fairly standard and can constitute ones measure.

 1/8 of a teaspoon is a “pinch” or “a few grains”